Leapmotor D19: Overview

 The D19 is a large SUV and expected to have 3 rows of seating.
 It was previously expected to launch towards the end of 2025.
 CarNewsChina and CarExpert have previously stated that the model was planned to be called the D16.

 The D19 made its debut on October 16, 2025.
-It will officially launch in the first half of 2026.
+It was officially launched in the first half of 2026 in April.

 Desert testing for the D19 took place in Turpan, Xinjiang.

-It will be Leapmotor's highest-priced model and is expected to compete with models such as the Li Auto L9, Zeekr 9X, Geely Galaxy M9, Chery Fulwin T11, and the Onvo L80/L90.
-It measures around 5.2 m, making it about as long as the BMW X7 and the Mercedes-Benz GLS.
-It will be offered as both a battery electric vehicle and an extended range electric vehicle.
+It will be Leapmotor's highest-priced model and is expected to compete with models such as the Li L9, Zeekr 9X, Geely Galaxy M9, Chery Fulwin T11, and the Onvo L80/L90.
+It is about as long as the BMW X7 and the Mercedes-Benz GLS.
+It will be offered as both a battery electric vehicle and an extended-range electric vehicle.

-Design and features
+Design

 The D19 adopts the Technology Natural Aesthetics 2.0 design language featuring a three-stage headlight cluster that can be used as a projector and a lower grille that can automatically open/close based on environmental conditions.

+Features

 Polygonal headlamps are placed below the front light bar.
 Flush door handles and large chrome wheels are also present on the D19.

-It will be Leapmotor's first model to use the company's next-generation central domain controller with dual Qualcomm Snapdragon 8797 chips and comes with LiDAR as standard.
-One LiDAR will be used for the intelligent cockpit and the other will be for advanced driving assistance.
+It will be Leapmotor's first model to use the company's next-generation central domain controller with dual Qualcomm Snapdragon 8797 SoCs capable of a total of 1280 TOPS and comes with LiDAR as standard.
+One SoC will be used for the intelligent cockpit and the other will be for advanced driving assistance.
+As of June 2026, the highest Antutu score car in the world, double or quadruple of most other cars.

-The D19 is the first production vehicle to feature an on-board oxygen generator.
+Leapmotor claims the D19 is the first production vehicle to feature an on-board oxygen generator.
+Maintain safety and stability after two simultaneous tyre blowouts on the same side, with six people, on a icy road at 75mph.

+In the interior a 17.3-inch central touchscreen, a 10.25-inch LCD instrument cluster, and a large 60-inch high-brightness all-weather AR-HUD are present in the front row.
+Second row passengers have access to a 6-inch multi-function control screen and a 21.4-inch 3K screen.

+The D19's chassis has a torsional rigidity of 50,500 Nm/deg.
+It is equipped with dual-chamber air suspension and continuous damping control.